 Gosh those babies are getting so big!
 We do “This is Big, Big, Big.”

 Those babies must be eating breakfast every day to be growing so fast!
 We do a lap bounce and make some “Toast in the Toaster.”
 Then we pop in some bagels or waffles for good measure and do it again!
-Since Baby Storytime is for babies big and small, I demonstrate how to do the rhyme once with my monkey on my lap and the second time through as a walker.
+Since Baby Storytime is for babies big and small, I demonstrate how to do the rhyme once with my lap puppet and the second time through as a walker.

 Speaking of food, please save snacks for after storytime.
 That way none of our friends gets exposed to any food allergens this morning.
 Thank you!